econoalchemist/UpstreamData-VPN/02 Install pfSense.md

 # Installing pfSense
 This section will show you how to install pfSense onto your desktop.
-These steps are not carried out on the desktop you are turning into your firewall, these steps are carried out on another desktop or laptop.
+These steps are not carried out on the desktop you are turning into your firewall, these steps are carried out on a separate desktop or laptop.

 ## Download pfSense
-First, navigate to [this pfSense download page](https://www.pfsense.org/download/) and once there,
+First, navigate to [this pfSense download page](https://www.pfsense.org/download/) and once there:

-- Select the "AMD64" Architecture
+- Select the `AMD64` Architecture
-- Then "USB Memstick installer"
+- Then `USB Memstick installer`
-- Then "VGA" Console
+- Then `VGA` Console
-- Then select which ever mirror is closest to your geographic location such as demonstrated in the screenshot below and click on "Download".
+- Then select which ever mirror is closest to your geographic location such as demonstrated in the screenshot below and click on `Download`.

 <p align="center">
   <img width="500" src="assets/PfsenseDownload.png">